flexion/flexion.github.io/content/featured/messaging-lab.md

 ---
 title: Messaging Lab
 tagline: Text messaging services to deliver critical updates to the people you serve.
+An easy-to-use, web-based service, Messaging allows personalized text messaging, including messaging in more than 30 languages, with limited data retention.
+The Messaging Lab emerged from work done for GSA’s Public Benefits Studio.
 order: 2
 links:
   - label: Flexion Messaging